 Notes in Motion offers Community Programs and Out-of School Time on evenings and weekends.
 These programs include workshops in different dance styles and techniques, get moving programs, nutrition and lifestyle coaching — interactive learning that multi-generations experience together.
 Programs include: group discussion, physical dance classes, small group creative exploration, critical feedback, work sharing, work time, props, costumes, live and recorded music, and writing exercises.
 Community programs can be linked to community goals, challenges, and social issues or organize around the process of making dance theatre.
 Most community programs culminate in a performance presentation created by program participants.

 In addition to Notes in Motion Community Programs and Workshops, Amanda Selwyn Dance Theatre performs selections from its rich repertory at our partner schools.
-Some performances are followed by a workshop or discussion with audiences about the content/theme/style of the performance, careers in dance, as well as training/rehearsing/understanding the process of creating dance.
+Some performances are followed by a workshop or discussion with audiences about the content/theme/style of the performance, careers in dance, as well as training, rehearsing, and understanding the process of creating dance.

 2017-2018 Community Programs

 Credit Suisse Volunteer Event, Making a Difference with Dancehere to view entire photo album from the event.

 October 6, 2017 — To launch the 2017-2018 dance residency at PS 63 Manhattan, students and Credit Sussie Volunteers worked together to create an original dance performance that involved shape-making, collective sculpture, locomotor movement, and a unison dance phrase.